Prospective Post-Bac FAQs

 We do not admit students seeking to improve their undergraduate gpa, our program is for “career changers.”

 During Fall 2020 semester coursework including labs is fully online.
 At this time no decisions have been made about Spring 2021 by the Georgetown leadership.
 We will post any updates on our website as they arise.

 We do not keep separate acceptance information for post-bacs.
 The five year average for acceptances to medical school for Georgetown students ranges from 70-80%.

+We are not accepting international students into the program at this time.
 Foreign applicants are cautioned to do significant research on the likelihood of their success applying to US medical schools before applying to any program.

 Foreign citizens and future medical school applicants without an undergraduate degree from a US institution may face formidable challenges.
 It is very difficult for students who are not permanent residents at the time of application to secure a place in a United States medical school and no federal financial aid is available for students who are not citizens or permanent residents of the United States either for post-baccalaureate or medical school costs.
 Additionally, most U.S. medical schools prefer applicants who received their undergraduate training, especially in the pre-medical sciences, from institutions of higher education in the United States.
 Some medical schools may only require the pre-medical science requirements be completed in the United States, but others may require additional credits from a US institution or a bachelor’s degree earned in the United States.